National Library of Israel: Hebrew University library (1925–2007)

-In 1920, when plans were drawn up for the Hebrew University, the B'nai Brith collection became the basis for a university library.
+In 1920, when plans were drawn up for the Hebrew University of Jerusalem, the B'nai Brith collection became the basis for a university library.
 The books were moved to Mount Scopus when the university opened five years later.

 In 1948, when access to the university campus on Mount Scopus was blocked, most of the books were moved to the university's temporary quarters in the Terra Sancta building in Rehavia.
 By that time, the university collection included over one million books.
 For lack of space, some of the books were placed in storerooms around the city.
 In 1960, they were moved to the new JNUL building in Givat Ram.

 In the late 1970s, when the new university complex on Mount Scopus was inaugurated and the faculties of Law, Humanities and Social Science returned there, departmental libraries opened on that campus and the number of visitors to the Givat Ram library dropped.
 In the 1990s, the building suffered from maintenance problems such as rainwater leaks and insect infestation.